 It’s hard to get away with a great high when your eyes are hazy, puffy and bloodshot.
 Eye drops may protect you a bit.
 Sunglasses and tinted contacts might help.
 But it sure is annoying.

-So why do your eyes go red when you smoke up?
+So why do your eyes go red when you smoke weed?
 Is there a scientific explanation?
-And what can you do to keep your peepers clear, white, and innocent-looking?
+And what can you do to keep your peepers clear, white and innocent-looking?

 Weed is not the only intoxicating drug that causes red eyes.
 Too much alcohol, too much cocaine, almost any amount of methamphetamine will turn your eyes bloodshot.
 But it all depends on the person.

 Some people are simply more sensitive to red eyes, and there’s not an awful lot that can be done to change that.
 Most potheads will have the experience at least once, but it’s far more common for some users than others.
 If your eyes tend toward the bloody, you’ll just have to work harder at covering up.

 THC, the primary psychoactive chemical in marijuana, lowers blood pressure.
 This then causes blood vessels in the eyes to expand, or dilate.
 As the ocular capillaries dilate, blood flow increases and pressure inside the eyes drops.
 The extra blood flow gives the expanded capillaries their bloodshot look, creating a web of red within the whites of the eyes.

 This is why cannabis is widely used to treat glaucoma, a serious chronic eye disease that causes high pressure within the eyes, leading to permanent vision loss and severe pain.
 Pot reduces ocular pressure and staves off glaucoma’s worst complications.